petrgazarov/cumuli-aws-console-chat/README.md

 ### Features

 - AI Contextual Understanding: Pass screenshots as context to the language model.
-- Privacy-first: Data is processed and stored locally and is sent directly to OpenAI API.
-This extension doesn't have a server.
-OpenAI's privacy policy applies.
-- Strong Security: OpenAI API key and conversation history are stored locally in the extension-specific browser storage, following best practices.
 - Conversation History: View previous messages and resend with edits.
 - Adaptive UI: Dark and light mode theme selection is automatic based on your system settings.
 - Convenient layout: Toggle Chrome's Side panel with a keyboard shortcut (Ctrl/Cmd + B suggested).

+### Security & Privacy

+Efforts are made to keep the permissions list to the minimum.

+Calls to OpenAI API are made directly from the extension.
+Your data is never sent anywhere else, and is stored locally in the extension-specific browser storage.
+OpenAI Terms and policies apply to the data you send to their API.

 ### Requirements

-- An OpenAI account and an API key are required to use this extension (get your API key here: https://platform.openai.com/api-keys).
+- An OpenAI account and an API key are required to use this extension (get your API key [here](https://platform.openai.com/api-keys)).
 - Your OpenAI account must have access to the GPT-4 model.
-There is no waitlist, but they do require a small purchase of credits in order to enable GPT-4, as of this writing.
+OpenAI automatically enables it in most cases, but it may be disabled if you never previously paid for API.
+It that's the case, you can purchase $5 in credits [here](https://platform.openai.com/account/billing/overview) and that should automatically enable it.

 ### Usage

+1. Activate the extension

-1. Click on the extension icon or use a keyboard shortcut ("Cmd/Ctrl + B" suggested) to activate the extension.
-Activating the extension opens the Side panel.
+   Click on the extension icon or use a keyboard shortcut (Mac: `Cmd + B`, Windows/Linux: `Ctrl + B`) to open the Side panel.
 The extension can only be activated on AWS pages.
-The following domain namespaces are included:

-   - aws.amazon.com
-   - amazonaws-us-gov.com
-   - amazonaws.cn
-   - aws.training
-   - .aws

-2. Add your OpenAI API key in the "Config" tab.
+2. Add your OpenAI API key in the "Config" tab
-3. The suggested keyboard shortcut for taking a screenshot is "Cmd/Ctrl + U".

-To troubleshoot or change any shortcut, visit the extension shortcuts settings in your browser: chrome://extensions/shortcuts and select the Cumuli extension.
+3. Chat

+   `Enter` key sends a text-only message.
+The model does _not_ get context about your screen by default.
+To include a screenshot with the message, press `Cmd + U` (Mac) or `Ctrl + U` (Linux/Windows).

+### FAQ

+- Why doesn't the keyboard shortcut work?

+  The provided keyboard shortcuts are suggested defaults and the bindings are handled by the browser.
+You can visit chrome://extensions/shortcuts and verify that the correct shortcuts are set for this extension.
+If there is a conflict with another extension, you can change the shortcuts to something else.

+- I'm getting `` 404 The model `gpt-4-vision-preview` does not exist or you do not have access to it `` error.

+  This means GPT-4 is not enabled for your account.
+You can purchase $5 in credits [here](https://platform.openai.com/account/billing/overview) and that should automatically enable it.

+- Why doesn't clicking on the extension icon do anything?

+  The extension can only be activated on AWS pages.
+These include the following domain namespaces:

+  - `aws.amazon.com`
+  - `amazonaws-us-gov.com`
+  - `amazonaws.cn`
+  - `aws.training`

+    as well as the `.aws` top level domain.
+It is disabled on all other pages.

+- I have another issue not listed here, or want to provide feedback.

+  Please open an issue on GitHub or DM me on X: [@petrgazarov](https://twitter.com/PetrGazarov)